-The Polanco family consists of Jesús de Polanco, who founded Grupo PRISA, and his two sons: Manuel Polanco, board member and president of Grupo PRISA, and Ignacio Polanco, who was presiding over the Group until 2012 and currently serves as honorary president of the media conglomerate.
+The Polanco family consists of Jesús de Polanco, who founded Grupo PRISA, and his two sons: Manuel Polanco, non-executive president of the group's subsidiaries, Santillana, El País and PRISA Radio; and Ignacio Polanco, who was presiding over the Group until 2012 and currently serves as honorary president of the media conglomerate.

-Manuel Polanco, son of Jesús de Polanco, is the current board member and President of the Managing Board.
-In Mexico, he was the General Director of the daily newspaper La Prensa and founder of the American version of El País with HQ in Mexico.
+Manuel Polanco, son of Jesús de Polanco, was the President of the Managing Board until January 2019.
+Businessman Javier Monzón, who served as the Managing Board Vice president, was recently appointed in this position.
+In Mexico, Polanco was the General Director of the daily newspaper La Prensa and founder of the American version of El País with HQ in Mexico.
 He has also been managing the editorial Santillana in Chile and Peru and launched the department for production and video.
-Since the 1st of January 2018 he holds his current position.

-Ignacio Polanco is the other son of Jesús de Polanco and he has been board member, vice president and president of Grupo PRISA until 2007.
-Thanks to the fact that he listed the conglomerate at the New York Stock Exchange Market, and his work with the Group‘s foundations he was named as honorary president of the Group.
+Ignacio Polanco has been board member, vice president and president of Grupo PRISA.
+Thanks to the fact that he listed the conglomerate at the New York Stock Exchange Market, and his work with the Group‘s foundations, he was named as honorary president of the Group.

 Family & Friends